 Are your Safety courses recognized in the industry?

 Yes.
 H 2 S Alive ® is ENFORM certified and recognized worldwide.
-OSSA Fall Protection is accredited by the Fall Protection Group.
+OSSA Fall Protection is offered through the Fall Protection Group and Touchback Safety.
 WHMIS and TDG are published by Danatec Educational Services Ltd. and accredited by Alberta infrastructure.
-OSSA Confined Space Entry courses are certified through Fusion Safety and follow Workplace Health and Safety codes and regulations.
+OSSA Confined Space Entry / Monitor and OSSA Regional Orientation courses are offered through Fusion Safety Services and follow Workplace Health and Safety codes and regulations.
 Ground Disturbance Level II is certified by Global Training Centre and recognized by industry and government.

 My H2S Alive ® certificate is expiring in 3 months.
 What are my options?